nicksstapleton/blog/_posts/2022-10-12-logos-10-review-live-in-the-word.md

 ## My Favorite New Features in Logos 10

-### 🤯 Quotations + Sermon Importing
+### 🔥 Quotations + Sermon Importing

 I love writing my sermons and lesson plans in Logos.

-The new quotation feature is clutch.
+The new quotation feature is really handy.
 This week, I taught on the Biblical theme of exile and used this feature.
 Logos surfaced some great quotes from resources in my library like this one:

 > Forgiveness of sins is another way of saying ‘return from exile’.
 >